About this website

 These are shirts I sewed and dyed on one sunny afternoon some years ago.

 The open collared shirt was folded into a small triangle shape first, then it was dyed with two pieces of triangle-shaped wood sandwiching the shied and tied with a string around the whole thing to secure the bundle.
 It produced an interesting patterns, and I liked it!
+(This shirt is made with Butterick B5261 pattern designed by Connie Crawford.)

 The sleeveless pull over shirt was dyed without any tying.
 However, it still had nice random patterns.